Stieneee/wrt-link/README.md

 # wrt-link

-wrt-link is a shell script for per device bandwidth monitoring with DD-WRT routers.
+wrt-link is a shell script for collecting statistcs and per device bandwidth monitoring with DD-WRT routers.
-The script reports information from iptables and conntrack via scp.
+The script reports information from a number of sources including the nvram, iptables and conntrack via scp.

 ## Prerequisites